Bruce Alderman | Home Page

 A little about me

-I am a moderate Christian and a member of East Heights United Methodist Church in Wichita.
-Since moving to Olathe I've been attending Grace United Methodist Church, but have not yet transferred my membership.
+I am a moderate Christian and a member of Grace United Methodist Church in Olathe, Kansas.

 [United Methodist Church banner]

 I am a 1992 graduate of Bethany College.
 I enjoy reading, playing the piano, hiking, gardening, and playing chess.
-You are welcome to challenge me to a game of chess at Red Hot Pawn.
+If you're a chess player, feel free to challenge me to a game at chess.com.
 I play there under the username aardvark92.

 Selected Writings